 - The ADTSE facilitates the consultation, negotiation, and signing process that involves Engineering.

 1.2 Research based MOU

 A research-based MOU is a statement of cooperation to formally acknowledge a partnership and the intent to explore and promote various research links.
 These MOUs are multifaceted, and they allow for exploration of both mobility and research activities.
 Areas of cooperation include collaborative academic programs, joint research activities, exchange of researchers, exchange of non-confidential information (including the results of teaching or research collaboration), and the like.
 These non-binding MOUs do not normally have any financial commitments connected to research grants or contracts.
-They are managed by the ADI in Engineering, who coordinates their development and approvals.
+They are managed by the ADR in Engineering, who coordinates their development and approvals.